Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Analysis Design

-\item \textbf{low\_memory [True, False]} - the primary goal is to reduce the amount of memory required by the model, usually by limiting the number of layers or operations that need to be stored in memory at a given time. \end{itemize}
+\item \textbf{low\_memory [True, False]}: the primary goal is to reduce the amount of memory required by the model, usually by limiting the number of layers or operations that need to be stored in memory at a given time. \end{itemize}

-\textbf{Task} To gain deeper insights into energy consumption, we evaluated the models across a range of tasks, each characterized by distinct prompt and response length requirements.
+\textbf{Task:} To gain deeper insights into energy consumption, we evaluated the models across a range of tasks, each characterized by distinct prompt and response length requirements.
 These variations in task parameters may lead to differing energy usage patterns across tasks.
-Although the tasks vary, they were selected based on model's capabilities which include: question-answering, sentiment analysis, and text-generation.
-Since most datasets available online focus on one specific type of task, it was necessary to create a custom dataset by combining prompts from those categories.
+Although the tasks vary, they were selected based on the model's capabilities which include question-answering, sentiment analysis, and text-generation.
+Since most datasets available online focus on a single task type, it was necessary to create a custom dataset by combining prompts from those categories.